Back Care Awareness

 #7 Use a lumbar support

 There are many different things you can use to support the neutral curve of your lower back.
-There are ergonomic chairs with built in lumbar supports, you can buy supports from various online shops such as Amazon or you can just use a rolled up towel.
+There are ergonomic chairs with built in lumbar supports.
+You can buy supports from various online shops such as Amazon.
+Or you can just use a rolled up towel.
 They help by encouraging you to sit with a neutral spine rather than with a flexed lower spine.
-This detrimental position puts the posterior structures such as the discs, facet joints, ligaments and muscles under prolonged increased strain and over time may lead to an episode of back pain.
+This detrimental position puts the posterior structures such as the discs, facet joints, ligaments and muscles under prolonged increased strain.
+Over time may lead to an episode of back pain.

 #8 Don’t stand in one position for too long

 Like-wise with sitting for too long, your body just doesn’t like to stand in one position for too long either.
-If you are in a situation where you do need to stand for a long period, make sure you are keeping the pelvis and lower back moving.
-You can do this by shifting your weight from side to side and performing pelvic and lower back rocking, rotations and side bends.
+If you are in situations where you do need to stand for long periods, make sure you keep your pelvis and lower back moving.
+Do this by shifting your weight from side to side and performing pelvic/lower back rocking, rotations and side bends.

 #9 Eat a balanced diet and try to keep your weight down

 Extra weight will put extra strain on to all your weight bearing joints, including your lower back.
-Although not well studied, it has been found that people with a higher BMI (above 25) are more likely to suffer with back pain so by eating well, keeping active, and keeping your weight down you can help to reduce the risk of a painful episode.
+Although not well studied, it has been found that people with a higher BMI (above 25) are more likely to suffer with back pain.
+By eating well, keeping active, and keeping your weight down you can help to reduce the risk of a painful episode.

 #10 Don’t stay in bed for longer than 8 hours

-During the day, your discs dehydrate as water seeps out of them due to gravity acting upon them which is why you are a bit smaller at night than you are in a morning.
+During the day, your discs dehydrate as water seeps out of them due to gravity acting upon them.
+This is why you’re a bit smaller at night than you are in a morning.
 However, through the night your discs re-hydrate causing them to become stiffer.
 8 hours, give or take, is the optimum amount of time your body needs in bed before your discs start to become maximally hydrated.
 Anything over that will lead to you feeling more stiff and sore when you wake up in a morning.